AlexandreIorio/GreenMix/README.md

     - Enables users to grow a variety of plants with unique care requirements and timelines.

 2. **Use of Potions**
-    - Offers special potions to enhance plant growth, increase yield, or protect against pests.
+    - Offers special potions to enhance plant growth, increase yield.

 3. **Real-Time Plant Growth**
     - Plants grow in real-time, requiring ongoing care and attention from the user.